ROS-Aerial/aerial_robotic_landscape/docs/simulation.md

 - [ ✱ ] : Yes.
 But not specifically designed for it
 - [ ✗ ] : No

+## Simulation tools
+* UAV Inertia Tool (<https://uavtools.bartslinger.com/>): A visual tool to calculate the inertia of aerial vehicles.
+Goes along with this [blogpost](https://www.bartslinger.com/flight-dynamics/measuring-the-moment-of-inertia-of-a-uav).

 ## Sensor support